SIZING GUIDE

 4’5” - 4’10”

 In the 4’5” - 4’7” range, only an Extra-Small (XS) is likely to fit.
-We usually stock a couple of options in an XS, 43cm frame, and we sometimes have trail bikes (mountain bikes with less knobby tires) that come in an XS 12” frame.
+We usually stock a couple of options in an XS, 43cm frames, and we sometimes have trail bikes (mountain bikes with less knobby tires) that come in an XS 12” frame.
 A 24” kids bike (see Kids Bike Sizing) would also work.
+If you are putting in real miles, we can also special order some of the nicer $1000+ bikes from Jamis in small sizes.

 As you get closer to 4’8-4’10”, an XS should fit well, but you might also try test riding a Small (S), particularly if it’s a bike designed for women; in general, a small women’s bike is a little bit smaller than a small men’s.
 In addition to that, they are a little less long relative to their height, which means the handlebars will feel a little bit closer; in this case, that might compensate a bit for a S frame being a little tall for you.